PatrickCallaghan/datastax-leaderboard-demo/README.md

 The default example uses 1Million users but these can be changed by adding the argument 'noOfUsers'.
 To change the demo to use 100000 users add the following '-DnoOfUsers=100000'

 In another window, create the Solr cores for our tables.
-Run
+Follow the steps in the Commands.txt file in the Solr directory in src/main/resources.
+This will give you the most optimal version.

+For a quick version you can use the dsetool

 	dsetool create_core datastax_leaderboard_demo.age_of_darkness_leaderboard generateResources=true reindex=true